wp-plugins/add-to-any/README.txt

 5. Color chooser for your AddToAny menus

 == Changelog ==

+= .9.9.7.4 =
+* Major fix for some setups to fix PHP header error due to newline in services.php

 = .9.9.7.3 =
 * Fix sharing button link in RSS feeds (thanks to Giuliano)